Contact Us

-These issues, if left unresolved, can impact user experience and invite poor reviews, leading to a dwindling user base.
-Here's where regular app maintenance steps in, not just as an important task, but as a critical necessity.
+If left unresolved, these issues can impact user experience, invite poor reviews, and lead to a dwindling user base.
+This is where regular app maintenance comes in, not just as an important task, but as a critical necessity.

-However, a key question to ponder is - what does this maintenance entail, and more importantly, how much does it cost in 2024?
+However, a key question to ponder is: what does this maintenance entail, and more importantly, how much does it cost in 2026?

-Dive into this comprehensive guide to uncover the importance, types, and cost of mobile app maintenance.
+Dive into this comprehensive guide to uncover the importance, types, and costs of mobile app maintenance.
 Let's ensure your app continues to shine brightly in the ever-competitive mobile app universe.

 App Maintenance Cost – Setting the Context

 Today, mobile apps fuel our digital world.
-By 2025, the number of smartphone users in the US is predicted to surge to 311 million, presenting an enormous opportunity for app developers.
+As of 2026, the number of smartphone users in the US has surged to over 330 million, presenting an enormous opportunity for app developers.

 When it comes to mobile apps, there is a heavy emphasis on the coding phase.